Get ready for a wild time!

 If you dreamt of a real Australia full of iconic empty vastness and town in which to enjoy it all Alice Springs is the place for you.

-First stop is of course the grand Uluru, or Ayres Rock.
-Stretching over 3 kilometres wide, and over 900m above sea level Uluru is as much a cultural monument as it is an incredible natural wonder.
+First stop is, of course, the grand Uluru, or Ayres Rock.
+Stretching over 3 kilometres wide, and over 900m above sea level, Uluru is as much a cultural monument as it is an incredible natural wonder.

 Close inspection will show this incredible rock to be full of artefacts and drawings of the local Anangu people.

-Nothing can prepare you for its size, wondrous beauty and ever changing colour against the backing of the sun.
+Nothing can prepare you for its size, wondrous beauty and ever-changing colour against the backing of the sun.

-The tallest of the domed rocks is over 200m taller than Uluru, and despite not being just one intimidating rock, the Olgas captivates the hearts and minds of views as much as it takes over its surroundings with its own brilliance.
+The tallest of the domed rocks is over 200m taller than Uluru, and despite not being just one intimidating rock, the Olgas captivates the hearts and minds of views as much as it takes over its surroundings with its brilliance.

 Kings Canyon is just north of Uluru and is the least travelled to of the three hotspots so far mentioned.

 But with sheer cliff walls, a natural wind protected swimming pool travellers are in for a treat here.